 Discovery of Unauthorized Devices and Applications

-Once the accuracy of the CMDB is trusted and a program that keeps the CMDB updated is in place, the CMDB, combined with monitoring and discovery becomes a source for identifying devices or device changes that have been introduced without an accompanying change request.
+Once the accuracy of the CMDB database is validated and a program that keeps the CMDB updated is in place, the CMDB, combined with monitoring and discovery becomes a source for identifying devices or device changes that have been introduced without an accompanying change request.
 In this way, the change enablement practice can truly secure the enterprise.
-For example:

 - An end-user in a remote location cannot plug in an unauthorized wireless device that exposes the network to intrusion.